 As always, you can expect new symptoms to come up during the 19th week of pregnancy, along with the existing symptoms that you might have already gotten used to by now.

-- Hot Flashes: This should definitely be a new addition to the list of symptoms you must have already seen throughout your pregnancy.
-You will sweat and feel warmer owing to the fact that the blood flow in your system has increased
+- Hot flashes: You may experience hot flashes as you enter the second or third trimester of your pregnancy.
+You may sweat and feel warmer owing to the fact that blood flow in your system will have increased.

 - Pains and aches everywhere: No surprises there.
 Your body is holding quite a bit of weight and should have enough strength to accommodate more, but that’s not to say that it will happen without some hitches.